-The United States has enjoyed an unprecedented decline in teen birth rates over the past decade, with births to American teens dropping more than 40% in the past decade.
+The United States has enjoyed an unprecedented decline in teen birth rates, with births to American teens dropping more than 60% since 2007.

 Several factors have influenced this laudable trend:

 - use of more evidence-based programs and interventions,